MOC Program regulations and policies for health care professionals

 7.2 Non-adherent participants will be monitored and informed of their status regarding the program.
 Participants who remain non-adherent for a second year or longer will again be provided with information from the Royal College Support Program and required to participate in the Credit Validation Program in one or more remaining year(s) of that cycle.

-8.1 Participants who have not met the minimum requirement of 400 credits by the end of their cycle will be subject to having their registration in the MOC Program terminated for non-compliance.
+8.1 Participants who have not met the cycle minimum requirements of 400 credits and minimum of 25 credits in each MOC Program section by the end of their cycle will be subject to having their registration in the MOC Program terminated for non-compliance.
 An opportunity to appeal the termination of their registration will be provided.